fiatconnect/specification/fiatconnect-api.md

 - `PAS`: Passport
 - `DL`: Driving Liscense
 - `DNI`: Documento Nacional de Identidad

+The `selfieDocument`, `identificationDocumentFront` and `identificationDocumentFront` fields should be base64 encoded binary blobs representing images.

 The `identificationDocumentBack` field is OPTIONAL as some Id documents like a passport do not require a Back image for a full KYC check, but some others like an Identity Card do.